Valuative independence and cluster theta reciprocity: Introduction

 \subsection{Acknowledgments}

 We would like to thank Sean Keel for many years of helpful conversations about tropical theta functions and their applications, and for feedback about early drafts of this paper.
+We also thank Luca Francone for pointing out subtle issues with how some claims in \S \ref{sub:line} were originally stated.
 T. Magee gratefully acknowledges partial support of the Engineering and Physical Sciences Research Council through the grant EP/V002546/1.
 T. Mandel was partially supported by a grant from the Research Council of the University of Oklahoma Norman Campus.